UserTesting (NYSE:USER) Updates Q2 2022 Earnings Guidance

-A number of research firms have weighed in on USER.
-Zacks Investment Research cut shares of UserTesting from a buy rating to a hold rating in a report on Wednesday, May 4th.
-JPMorgan Chase & Co. cut their price objective on shares of UserTesting from $14.00 to $13.00 in a report on Tuesday, March 1st.
-One research analyst has rated the stock with a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, UserTesting currently has a consensus rating of Buy and a consensus price target of $13.16.
+Several equities analysts have commented on the stock.
+Zacks Investment Research cut shares of UserTesting from a buy rating to a hold rating in a research note on Thursday.
+JPMorgan Chase & Co. cut their target price on UserTesting from $14.00 to $13.00 in a research report on Tuesday, March 1st.
+Finally, William Blair reiterated an outperform rating on shares of UserTesting in a research report on Thursday, May 5th.
+One investment analyst has rated the stock with a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average price target of $12.95.

-In related news, major shareholder Insight Holdings Group, Llc bought 176,936 shares of the stock in a transaction dated Wednesday, March 2nd.
-The shares were acquired at an average cost of $9.65 per share, for a total transaction of $1,707,432.40.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Over the last quarter, insiders have acquired 702,977 shares of company stock valued at $6,246,326.
+In related news, major shareholder Insight Holdings Group, Llc acquired 83,925 shares of the stock in a transaction dated Friday, March 4th.
+The shares were acquired at an average price of $9.91 per share, with a total value of $831,696.75.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Over the last 90 days, insiders have acquired 563,031 shares of company stock worth $5,044,279.

 UserTesting, Inc engages in the operation of a software-as-a-service (SaaS) platform that enables organizations to know experiences of people as they engage with products, designs, apps, processes, concepts, or brands in the United States, the United Kingdom, and internationally.
 Its platform captures customer perspectives from targeted audiences who share their thoughts for digital, real-world, or omnichannel experiences.